-April 21, 2015: The meeting was attended by H.E.
-Al Ardhi, Sh.
-Al Khalifa and Mr. Al Zayani and by Ms. Bess (by invitation).
+January 26, 2016: The meeting was attended by H.E.
+Alardhi, Sh.
+Al Khalifa and Mr. Al-Zayani and by Ms. Bess (by invitation).

-DIRECTOR REMUNERATION IN RESPECT OF FISCAL YEAR 2015
+DIRECTOR REMUNERATION IN RESPECT OF FISCAL YEAR 2016

-At meetings held on September 22, 2014 and September 23, 2014, the Executive Committee for Administrative Policy (acting in its capacity as the Remuneration Committee of the Board of Directors) and the Board of Directors, respectively, approved the following policies for the remuneration of the Directors in respect of Fiscal Year 2015:
+At meetings held on September 29, 2015, September 30, 2015 and April 27, 2016, the Executive Committee for Administrative Policy (acting in its capacity as the Remuneration Committee of the Board of Directors at its meeting held on September 29, 2016) and the Board of Directors (at its meetings held on September 30, 2015 and April 27, 2016) approved the following policies for the remuneration of the Directors in respect of Fiscal Year 2016:

-- Each Director will be remunerated for his service based upon the number of meetings of the Board of Directors that he attends and the number of meetings of any Executive Committee of which he is a member that he attends. - Having regard to the extent of activities undertaken by the Chairman of the Board of Directors, he will be remunerated for each meeting of the Board of Directors that he attends at a rate equal to four times the rate of remuneration paid to each of the other Directors, but he will not be compensated for attending any Executive Committee meeting that he attends by invitation; and - The Executive Chairman and Chief Executive Officer will be remunerated, as a member of the Board of Directors, for each meeting of the Board of Directors that he attends, but he will not be remunerated for attending any meeting of an Executive Committee that he attends by invitation.
+- Each Director will be remunerated for his service based upon the number of meetings of the Board of Directors that he attends and the number of meetings of any Executive Committee of which he is a member that he attends; - The Chairman of the Board of Directors will be remunerated for each meeting of the Board of Directors that he attends at a rate equal to four times the rate of remuneration paid to each of the other Directors, but he will not be compensated for attending any Executive Committee meeting that he attends by invitation; and - The Executive Chairman will be remunerated, as a member of the Board of Directors, for each meeting of the Board of Directors that he attends and for each meeting of an Executive Committee of which he is a member that he attends, but he will not be remunerated for attending any meeting of an Executive Committee that he attends by invitation.

-At a meeting held on July 14, 2015, the Executive Committee for Administrative Policy approved and recommended to the Board of Directors the payment of Director remuneration in the amount of US\$20,000 for each Board of Directors meeting that a Director attended during Fiscal Year 2015, with four times that amount payable to the Chairman of the Board for each Board of Directors meeting that he attended, and US\$10,000 for each meeting of an Executive Committee that a Committee member attended.
-The Board of Directors approved this Director remuneration in a decision by circulation dated July 21, 2015.
+At a meeting held on July 26, 2016, the Executive Committee for Administrative Policy approved and recommended to the Board of Directors the payment of Director remuneration in the amount of US\$20,000 for each Board of Directors meeting that a Director attended during Fiscal Year 2016, with four times that amount payable to the Chairman of the Board for each Board of Directors meeting that he attended, and US\$10,000 for each meeting of an Executive Committee that a Committee member attended.
+The Board of Directors approved this Director remuneration in a decision by circulation dated August 5, 2016.

-The aggregate amount of proposed Director remuneration, which is US\$1,420,000, is subject to the approval of the shareholders at the 2015 OGM.
+The aggregate amount of proposed Director remuneration, which is US\$1,320,000, is subject to the approval of the shareholders at the 2016 OGM.